Today we are going to take a look at how to self host Bitwarden on a Raspberry Pi.

 5/3/21 Update: The bitwardenrs image has been deprecated and renamed to vaultwarden.
 For this reason, you will have to use that image name (as opposed to what the screenshot is showing).

-5. Give the container a Name, then in the Image section, add vaultwarden/server:latest.
+5. Give the container a Name, then in the Image section, add vaultwarden/server:latest so docker pulls the latest image.
 Finally, publish a new network port and map the host port 8080 to the container port 80.

 6. Select Volumes, then map the /data container path to the Bitwarden volume we created earlier.